-- The perpetrator is the only one responsible for the violence and abuse.
-Only he can stop the abuse to keep the victim safe. - Trust your own instincts when deciding if you will address the abuse with the perpetrator.
-If you feel safe to be available to the perpetrator as some one who can listen in a non-judgmental way, this may be helpful.
-However, if you don't feel safe, trust your gut and do not feel obligated to intervene with the perpetrator. - If you do feel safe addressing a perpetrator, do not disclose that a victim has confided in you.
+The perpetrator is the only one responsible for the violence and abuse.
+Only he can stop the abuse to keep the victim safe.

+Trust your own instincts when deciding if you will address the abuse with the perpetrator.
+If you feel safe to be available to the perpetrator as someone who can listen in a non-judgmental way, this may be helpful.
+If you do not feel safe, do not feel obligated to intervene with the perpetrator.

+If you do feel safe addressing a perpetrator, do not disclose that a victim has confided in you.
 Respect the victim's confidentiality and only address things you have personally witnessed.

-- If you do feel safe addressing a perpetrator, don't be judgmental.
-Avoid making personal criticisms or observations about what kind of a person they are. - Do not get in the middle of a physical assault.
+If you do feel safe addressing a perpetrator, don't be judgmental.

+Avoid making personal criticisms or observations about what kind of a person they are.

+Do not get in the middle of a physical assault.
 Call 911.

-Document as many details as you can in writing as soon as possible. - It is upsetting to witness violence against women.
-You can call our 24-Hour Family Violence Helpline at 403-234-SAFE(7233) for support and discuss how to handle a particular situation.
-Since each situation is so different and family violence is so complex, it can be helpful to get support for yourself. - Please refer to our handbook, "Choosing to Change: A handbook for men concerned about their abusive behaviours towards those they love" (downloadable PDF at: www.CalgaryWomensShelter.com).
+Document as many details as you can in writing as soon as possible.

+It is upsetting to witness violence against women.
+You can call our for support and discuss how to handle a particular situation.
+Since each situation is so different and family violence and abuse is complex, it can be helpful to get support for yourself.
-Safety Planning for Victims

-Because the perpetrator is the one choosing to act in violent, abusive and/or dangerous ways, only he can guarantee the safety of the victim, by choosing not to abuse.
-Women know their partner best so we encourage her to trust her instincts about the best ways to increase safety.
-What works for one woman may not help another.

-Comprehensive safety planning is available at our 24-Hour Family Violence Helpline.
-It's free, safe, and confidential.
-Get support creating a personal safety plan for any situation, without judgment or being told what to do.

-To get your free safety planning, call our 24-Hour Family Violence Helpline: 403-234-SAFE (7233)
+24-Hour Family Violence Helpline at (403) 234-SAFE (7233)